How to securely bypass Factory Reset Protection for Android devices

 - Disable Factory Reset Protection: You can disable Factory Reset Protection by selecting this option.
-When this option is selected, user can skip the Google account verification step during the set-up process.
+When selected, the user can skip the Google Account verification step during the set-up process.

-- Add a G-suite account and Google+ profile id to sign in to your devices in situations where you forget/don’t know the previously configured google account credentials.
+- Add a G-suite Account and Google Account ID to sign in to your devices in situations where you forget/don’t know the previously configured Google Account credentials.

 How to find your Google Account ID?

 Google Account ID refers to the 21-digit ID of your Google Account.

 - Under Request parameters, enter people/me under resourceName and metadata under personFields.

 - Login using your Google Account.

 The 21-digit ID corresponding to id under application/json is your Google Account ID.

 How to associate the policy to a device?

 - Go to Policy Targets > Click on Add Devices.